Mary Axelrad, M.D.

-I am originally from Atlanta, GA, but consider Northeast Tennessee home now.
+I am originally from Atlanta, GA, but NE TN/SW VA has been home since 1992.
 I graduated from Haverford College in Pennsylvania and received my medical degree from Emory University School of Medicine, cum laude.
 After completing my residency and a teaching fellowship at the Medical College of Georgia, I became "a simple country doctor" in Trenton, GA, a town of 1400.
-This experience opened my eyes as to how much fun practicing medicine can be, as well as revealed how bizarrely our medical education system is structured.
+This experience opened my eyes to the truly sacred nature of being a physician.
+I also recognized that how we teach medicine leaves out critical aspects such as thinking, tolerance and good communication skills!

-I decided to return to an academic setting to try to change what I could from within the system.
+I returned to an academic setting to try to change what I could from within the system.
 I use my practice experiences to fill in gaps left by my traditional allopathic training.
 I am always looking to integrate different healing systems when caring for my patients, and routinely prescribe botanical and allopathic medications, discuss exercise and nutritional issues, explore a person's emotional and spiritual support systems, and refer to other healers, such as a local practitioner of Chinese medicine and Native American healers.
-Moreover, I have greatly enjoyed learning osteopathic techniques here in Kingsport.
+Moreover, I have greatly enjoyed learning osteopathic techniques here at ETSU.

 Pete Bockhorst, D.O.